web-mojo/ReelGuard-Releases/README.md

 1. Open ReelGuard and go to **Backup Destinations**.
 2. Set the minimum number of destinations that must contain a file before the app considers it “safe”.
 3. Add folders or drives where you store card backups (e.g. SSD, RAID, NAS share).
 4. Go through the settings to configure the app to your workflow and needs.
+Configure your preferred post backup check action (wipe or fake-format).
 5. Return to the cards view and start the backup check by clicking on the "Check Backup Status" button.
 6. ReelGuard lists any removable volumes formatted as FAT/exFAT/UDF as "Cards"